isaacjeon/brazilian_ecommerce/README.md

    - `1_load_data.sql`
    - `2_create_views.sql`
    - `3_data_exploration`
 4. Tableau Public cannot connect directly to MySQL, so the three views orders_final, itemized_final, and payments_final should be exported as csv files `orders.csv`, `items.csv`, and `payments.csv` respectively.
-If using MySQL Workbench, this can be done through the Table Data Export Wizard.
-5.
+   - If using MySQL Workbench, the Table Data Export Wizard should not be used.
+It automatically assigns default values for NULL values, which is undesirable in the case of numeric values as NULL values will become 0.
+Instead, the views should be queried without limiting the number of rows and then exported.
+This isn't the most efficient solution, but it's a fairly simple workaround and the dataset isn't too large so it shouldn't be an issue here.
+6.

 ## Dataset